-The COVID-19 pandemic had a material adverse effect on our reported results for our second quarter, and we expect it will negatively impact our business and results of operations for our third quarter.
+The COVID-19 pandemic had an adverse effect on our reported results for our second and third quarters, and may continue to negatively impact our business and results of operations for our fourth quarter.
 The extent to which our operations will be impacted by the pandemic will depend largely on future developments, including the severity of the pandemic and actions by government authorities to contain it or treat its impact.
 These are highly uncertain and cannot be accurately predicted.
 We will continue to actively monitor and respond to the COVID-19 pandemic.